provectus/swiss-army-kube/QUICKSTART.md

 ### 3. Configure your EKS cluster

-Edit the [`example.tfvars` file](./example/example.tfvars) to set cluster variables according to your project requirements.
-Check the [example.tfvars](https://github.com/Evanto/qna/wiki/SAK-example.tfvars) page to learn more.
+Edit the [`.tfvars` file](./example/example.tfvars) to set cluster variables according to your project requirements.
+Check the [Configure Deployment](./example/CONFIGURE.md) page to learn more.

 ### 4. Deploy your pre-configured EKS cluster on Amazon with Terraform commands